michael105/slterm/README.md

 so that sums up.

 The smaller memory footprint also pays out in a more responsive system overall, improving st's speed as well.
+(3x here) Ok.
+I tried hard, to get "benchmarks", the removed unicode support doesn't profit of.
+Still, this shows up with a gain of 2x.

-(3x here) I checked several emulators, closest in terms of performance would be urxvt.
+I checked several emulators, closest in terms of performance would be urxvt.
 However, testing and comparing more, the speed of urxvt is given by a (neat) trick.
 When dumping many chars into the terminal, eg. with cat,